With Anthos clusters on bare metal, you can define four types of clusters:

 --force flag in the

---force flag installs over an existing cluster, but ignores
+--force flag installs over an existing cluster, but it ignores

 the results from any preflight check failure due to already allocated server ports.